AnonCatalyst/Odinova/README.md

 **Information Obtained**
     Discover online mentions of a query or username.
     Identify potential social profiles and forums.
-    Enhance web searches with SerpApi for more accurate results.

 **Why Ominis?**
     Ominis offers a unified solution for multiple OSINT tasks.